Man dies in Crow Wing County jail

-A 39-year-old man died while in custody in the Crow Wing County jail early Friday.
+BRAINERD, Minn. — A 39-year-old man died while being held in the Crow Wing County jail., authoiriteis said

-“Life-saving measures were unsuccessful,” the Crow Wing County Sheriff’s Office said in a statement.

-Police in Nisswa had arrested the man, whose name was not provided, on a warrant.
-The Sheriff’s Office did not disclose the date of the arrest.
+According to the sheriff's office, the man died early Friday.
+Authorities say life-saving measures were unsuccessful.

 More from Star Tribune